linode/apl-docs/product/introduction.md

 Building a Kubernetes-based platform requires a huge investment and requires skilled engineers.
 But why would you invest in building and maintaining a custom platform?
 Why can't you just install everyting you need to turn Kubernetes into a full platform, just like you can download a Linux distribution?

 This is what we indended when we created Otomi.
-Any infrastructure, any K8s, one install, all the tools you need in an integrated and automated way, easy self-service, 100% Git-based.
+Any infrastructure, any K8s, one install, all the tools you need in an integrated and automated way, easy self-service and everything as code.

 ## What is Otomi?